Here Are The Top Browsers For Cross Browser Testing In 2020

 In certain areas, Internet Explorer and Edge come next, while Samsung Internet and Opera have a higher user base in other places.
 Therefore, you need to change and plan your browser testing strategy accordingly.

 Installing so many browsers on different devices and testing them on those platforms can be very hectic.
 Therefore, proper planning is a must before browser testing.
 It would be best to strategize your cross browser testing by breaking down the browsers concerning device and geography.
 After knowing which browser is more prevalent in a specific device or country, you can test websites on different browsers based on your target audiences.
-However, to further ease down the cross browser testing effort, you can rely on tools like LambdaTest that provides feature like Geo Location Testing for better coverage along with automation testing, local testing, parallel testing, etc.
+However, to further ease down the cloud based browser testing effort, you can rely on tools like LambdaTest that provides feature like Geo Location Testing for better coverage along with automation testing, local testing, parallel testing, etc. Also, you can perform browser compatibility testing on popular browsers.
+For example, you can test on Chrome, test on Firefox, test on IE and furthermore.